 By putting that information on the business meeting agenda, you’re making it easier for people to prepare properly.
 If they know they will speak for 7 minutes about x topic, they can get stats and notes in order and know what they’ll be saying.
 That makes for less nervous or surprised participants, and an overall more productive meeting.

-Once it’s all put together, make sure you circulate it!
-Be sure to give at least a couple of days’ notice.
+- Once it’s all put together, make sure you circulate your conference call agenda!

-This links to the agenda review.
-Check in with people about how successful they feel the meeting was.
+If you really want to nail your meeting agendas you can check in with people about how successful they feel your meetings are going.
 Did the agenda serve its purpose?
-Did you meet the objective?
+Did you actually meeting objectives as a team?
 You can’t know this entirely for yourself, so actively ask for feedback!
 Questions you might like to ask include: